 All this means that ball pythons don’t necessarily need the biggest cages in the world; indeed a huge cage with nowhere to hide is arguably the worst thing possible for a ball python.

 Compact plastic containers therefore have a number of particular strengths.
 While they’re certainly not the best-looking caging option they do make it very easy to keep warmth and humidity in the cage.

 Their plastic nature also makes them lightweight, cheap to buy and easy to clean.
 Just as importantly (for breeders) these plastic cages take up minimal space, meaning that those with a large collection can accommodate them in a relatively small space.

-- Bins are made from durable see-through clear plastic that withstands ongoing use - allows you to see contents without opening the container
+- HEAVY DUTY MATERIAL: Constructed from durable see-through plastic allowing you to see the contents without opening the container

 Wooden vivariums are such a practical option that some keepers opt to make their own.
 Doing so can reduce your costs and allow you to build a cage of the perfect dimensions for your home and your snake.

 Of course you’ll need some DIY skills, and the ability to source the parts you’ll need.
 Remember that it’s not just the wood you’ll want to buy and cut to size, but you’ll also need the glass doors, runners and ventilation panels.